Call for Narrative Essays: STAR Global Essay Project

-Everyone has a memorable story of studying or working outside the country of birth.
-What is your story about studying overseas?
+Everyone has a memorable story of studying or working outside their country of birth.
+What is your story about studying or working overseas?
 What are your cross-cultural experiences from exchange programs or study abroad?
-Are you a current or former international student?
+Are you a current or former international student or scholar?
+Did you participate in Fulbright or any faculty exchange program?
 Tell your stories of exploring the words, the world, and the wonders.

-- Study Abroad /Exchange Program Experience (short-term/program experience)
+- Study Abroad Experience (short or long term)

 You can write your story/essay in any of the following eight languages: